 Restrictive Housing Committee Members

-✰ Gary Mohr (OH) Leann Bertsch (ND) Harold Clarke (VA) Bob Lampert (WY) Rick Raemisch (CO) Tom Roy (MN) Jim Rubenstein (WV) Chuck Ryan (AZ)
+✰ Leann Bertsch (ND) Patricia Coyne-Fague (RI) Harold Clarke (VA) Bob Lampert (WY) Dean Williams (CO) Paul Schnell (MN) Chuck Ryan (AZ)

 The purpose of the staff wellness committee is to promote and improve the health and well-being of our correctional professionals lives through health education and workplace health promotion activities that will support positive lifestyle changes.
 "Wellness" can cover many things.
 This committee will focus on; physical fitness, nutrition, mental health & stress reduction, chronic disease management, financial security, disease & injury prevention, generational workforce issues, family health, and care giver & elderly concerns.

 ✰ Scott Frakes (NE) Josh Tewalt (ID) Dean Williams (CO) Jim Dzurenda (NV) Mike Leidholt (SD) John Baldwin (IL) Pelicia Hall (MS) Bryan Collier (TX) Rollin Cook (CT) Anne Precythe (MO) Colette Peters (OR) Mike Haddon (UT)